-The Company holds a TCP covering an area of approximately 7.5 million acres (approximately 30,327 km2), in the southwest Karoo Basin, South Africa, granting the Company exclusive rights to apply for an exploration right over the underlying acreage.
-In August 2010, the Company submitted an application to the PASA for an exploration right over the acreage covered by the TCP and, as part of the application process, the Company submitted an environmental management plan in January 2011.
+The Company holds a TCP covering an area of approximately 7.5 million acres (~ 30,327 km2), in the southwest Karoo Basin, South Africa.
+The TCP granted Falcon exclusive rights to apply for an exploration right over the underlying acreage, which they duly did in August 2010, submitting an application to the Petroleum Agency of South Africa ("PASA").
+The Company also submitted an environmental management plan in January 2011 which was updated at the request of the PASA and submitted on 27 February 2015.